brocksexton/Chobots-Docker/README.md

  - [ ] Ensuring that sensitive client RTMP calls (many) such as `retriveItem` are server validated to avoid abuse
  - [ ] Produce detailed software architecture documents
  - [ ] Salt and hash passwords
+ - [ ] Server-side validation of superuser commands

 ## Running the code